Meet the Team

 Haylee Ballantyne

-Haylee Ballantyne serves as the Lead Behavior Therapist and Trainer at Compassionate Care ABA.
-With over six years of experience in the field of autism and behavioral support, she brings a wealth of knowledge and passion to her role.
-She spent five years as a paraprofessional in a school district before transitioning into ABA therapy full-time, where she quickly distinguished herself through her skill, dedication, and ability to connect with clients.
+Haylee Ballantyne serves as the Lead Behavior Therapist and Trainer at Compassionate Care ABA, bringing over six years of experience in autism and behavioral support.
+She previously spent five years as a paraprofessional in a school district before transitioning into ABA therapy full-time, where she quickly stood out for her skill, dedication, and strong rapport with clients.
+In her role, Haylee provides high-quality direct therapy and trains staff in effective ABA strategies, modeling best practices and supporting new client transitions.
+She is deeply committed to helping clients make meaningful progress while empowering therapists to feel confident, capable, and supported in their work.

 Behavior Therapist & Clinic Teacher